Phase-space analysis of large ODE systems using a low-dimensional conservation law: Conclusions and possible applications

+Finally, the phase-space coupling model considered in the last section may have potential applications in the analysis of dynamic systems, where the control is driven by the time-varying statistical data.
+For instance, in economics and social sciences, the decisions are often based on the perceived actions of the majority or minority.

-It is easy to imagine that the phase-space dynamics would be even more exciting if the phase-space current had several nonzero components, e.g., with the time varying growth/environmental factors or with the classical predator-prey problem.
+It is easy to imagine that the vector phase-space dynamics featuring phase-space currents with several nonzero components is much more exciting.
+Such dynamics is expected if the growth coefficients or environmental factors are varying in time or with the classical predator-prey problem.
 The corresponding continuity equations, however, would have to be solved numerically (Leveque~2002).

-Although we were able to analyze two special migration problems, the general case of linear coupling between ODE's so far appears to be intractable with our methodology.
-This has mainly to do with the nonlinearity of the mapping between a given vector and its histogram or distribution.
-Indeed, the histogram of the sum of two vectors is not the sum of the histograms of these vectors.
-Instead, we should, probably, focus on the phase-space coupling considered in the last section.